 Meanwhile, it pays to be an iPhone owner.
 That’s because respondents with iPhones earned an average income of $53,251 per year, far greater than the $37,040 that Android users bring home.
 Perhaps it’s that reason that Android users are more careful with their cash.
 They spend about half as much as iPhone users per month on clothing ($62 versus $117), beauty products ($40.40 versus $82.71), and on technology ($50.83 versus $100.88).

 “This survey indicates that Android users are generally more frugal than their iPhone counterparts, and on the hunt for savings when shopping,” says Slickdeals CEO Josh Meyers in a statement.
+If this is you, please check out Best Android Phones for 2023.
 “Meanwhile, iPhone users tend to spend more, particularly on items related to self-image such as clothing and cosmetics.”

 It may be no surprise then that iPhone users also take an average of 12 selfies per day, according to the survey, while Android users only took seven selfies on a daily basis.
 Apple users also send 58 texts on average each day, compared to just 26 for Android users.